MatthieuW/go-games-number/index.md

-### Go Games Number
+### A Googleplex of Go Games

-I share here my article "The number of go games is greater than a googolplex", with bonus materials:
+I share here my article [A Googolplex of Go Games](https://matthieuw.github.io/go-games-number/AGoogolplexOfGoGames.pdf), with bonus materials:
  - SGF files used to create the go diagrams
  - Python code used for some computations